SciEcon/Blockchain-Network-Analysis/README.md

    - Since the data is too big to commit to the GitHub, query by yourself by running this Kaggle notebook: [https://www.kaggle.com/bruceyufanzhang/query-defi-token-transaction-records](https://www.kaggle.com/bruceyufanzhang/query-defi-token-transaction-records) (The same code can be found at [./Code/query_tx.ipynb](./Code/query_tx.ipynb))
      - Download the queried CSV files and put them file under `./Data/queriedData`
      - **Note**: You must use Kaggle to run the notebook.
-It won't work otherwise.
+It won't work elsewhere.
    <!-- - [Method 2] Download our queried data from Google Drive -->

 4. Extract network features and the core-periphery test results